neurophysiological-analysis/FiNN/docs/source/guides/source_reconstruction_specific.rst

  				         rec_meta_info,
  				         registration_scale_type = "restricted")

-Meta information is read from the MEG recording (such as MEG-fiducial positions).
-These are to be aligned with the subject's anatomy through a three step process.
+In this step, the anatomical model will be scaled and rotated towards the anatomy (MEG-fiducials) described in the MEG file located at *data_path*.
 Initially, the subject's anatomy is scaled towards the scale of the MEG-fiducials.
 However, this rescaling of the subject's anatomy necessitates a recomputation of the coregistration.
 (Background insight: As the coregistration is an iterative optimization, it's reapplication after rescaling provides a different output from the initial coregistration).

 .. code-block::